-In this design an MPLS service label (the S-Label), similar to a pseudowire (PW) label [RFC3985], is used to identify both the DetNet flow identity and the payload MPLS payload type satisfying (1) and
+In this design an MPLS service label (the S-Label), is similar to a pseudowire (PW) label [RFC3985], and is used to identify both the DetNet flow identity and the payload MPLS payload type satisfying (1)

-(2) in the list above.
+and (2) in the list above.
 OAM traffic discrimination happens through the use of the Associated Channel method described in [RFC4385].
 The DetNet sequence number is carried in the DetNet Control word which carries the Data/OAM discriminator.
 To simplify implementation and to maximize interoperability two sequence number sizes are supported: a 16 bit sequence number and a 28 bit sequence number.
 The 16 bit sequence number is needed to support some types of legacy clients.
 The 28 bit sequence number is used in situations where it is necessary ensure that in high speed networks the sequence number space does not wrap whilst packets are in flight.

-The LSP used to forward the DetNet packet may be of any type (MPLS-LDP, MPLS-TE, MPLS-TP [RFC5921], or MPLS-SR [I-D.ietf-spring-segment-routing-mpls]).
-The LSP (F-Label) label and/or the S-Label may be used to indicate the queue processing as well as the forwarding parameters.
+The LSP used to forward the DetNet packet is not restricted regarding any method used for establishing that LSP (for example, MPLS-LDP, MPLS-TE, MPLS-TP [RFC5921], MPLS-SR [RFC8660], etc.).
+The LSP (F-Label) label(s) and/or the S-Label may be used to indicate the required queue processing as well as the forwarding parameters.
 Note that the possible use of Penultimate Hop Popping (PHP) means that the S-Label may be the only label received at the terminating DetNet service.